CoffeaTeam/coffea/docs/source/installation.rst

    - install coffea system-wide using ``pip install coffea``;
    - if you do not have administrator permissions, install as local user with ``pip install --user coffea``;
-   - if you prefer to not place coffea in your global environment, you can set up a `virtual environment <https://docs.python.org/3/library/venv.html>`_, and use the venv-provided pip;
+   - if you prefer to not place coffea in your global environment, you can set up a `Virtual environment`_;
-   - if you use `Conda <https://docs.conda.io/projects/conda/en/latest/index.html>`_,  simply activate the environment you wish to use and install via the conda-provided pip.
+   - if you use `Conda <https://docs.conda.io/projects/conda/en/latest/index.html>`_,  simply ``conda install coffea``;
-   - or, if you are using a machine that has cvmfs available, see `Install via cvmfs`_ below.
+   - or, if you like to use containers, see `Pre-built images`_ below.

 To update a previously installed coffea to a newer version, use: ``pip install --upgrade coffea`` Although not required, it is recommended to also `install Jupyter <https://jupyter.org/install>`_, as it provides a more interactive development environment.